crabzilla/crabzilla/README.md

 4. An eventbus consumer to handle events projection to the read model database.
 Current example is using JOOQ.

-There are other components covering features like command scheduling to be developed.
+Version 1.0.0 scope also has other components covering features for sagas (or process managers) and command scheduling.

 ## Reactive